Search

 Itinerary Fact Details

-Trek Duration: 1.15 Hours
+Travel Duration: 1.15 Hours

 • Attraction of the day: Thimphu City, Tashichho Dzong

-Your local guide will be at the airport to welcome and greet you.
-Then, you will drive to Thimphu, the capital city of Bhutan.
-The entire drive takes slightly more than an hour.
-Your guide will help you to check in at your hotel.
-After some refreshments, you will explore around Thimphu.
-The attraction for the day is Taschiccho Dzong, a Buddhist monastery on the northern side of the city.
-Similarly, you will get to taste traditional Bhutanese cuisine for lunch and dinner.
+The drive to Thimphu takes slightly more than an hour.
+After you get to your hotel, your guide will help you check in.
+After some refreshments, you will explore Thimphu.
+On the day, you’ll visit Tashichho Dzong, a Buddhist monastery on the northern side of the city.
+Similarly, you will taste traditional Bhutanese cuisine for lunch and dinner.

 Itinerary Details